caos/orbos/README.md

 ## How to use it

-In the following example we will create a `kubernetes` cluster on a "static provider".
-A "static provider" is a provider which has no or little API for automation, e.g legacy VM's or Bare Metal scenarios.
+In the following example we will create a `kubernetes` cluster on a `static provider`.
+A `static provider` is a provider, which has no or little API for automation, e.g legacy VM's or Bare Metal scenarios.

 ### Bootstrap a new static cluster on firecracker VMs using ignite